Pitt researchers led by Jonas Salk developed the first polio vaccine.

-Marlin Mickle, the Nickolas A. DeCecco Professor in Pitt's Department of Electrical and Computer Engineering, has developed breakthrough innovations around radio frequency-based electronics.
-His innovations range from wireless ambient energy harvesting, burst switches, and tiny antennae to devices for deep-brain stimulation and safety packing for medication blister packs.
+Marlin Mickle, the Nickolas A. DeCecco Professor in Pitt's Department of Electrical and Computer Engineering, developed breakthrough innovations around radio frequency-based electronics.
+His innovations ranged from wireless ambient energy harvesting, burst switches, and tiny antennae to devices for deep-brain stimulation and safety packing for medication blister packs.

 Pitt professors Yuan Chang and Patrick Moore isolated the virus that causes epidemic cancer among HIV/AIDS patients.

 Rory Cooper, Distinguished Professor and chair of Pitt's Department of Rehabilitation Science and Technology, and his research team invent new ways to improve the quality of life for people with disabilities.
 Among his innovations are an injection-molded pediatric chair, a wheelchair sensor system, a natural-fit hand rim for wheelchair wheels, and a "game cycle" exercise device for those with disabilities.

 Pitt surgeons have performed more than 17,000 organ transplants, establishing Pittsburgh as the world’s transplantation capital.

 Pitt’s Klaus Hofmann isolated the protein receptor for insulin and determined how a peptide binds to a protein.

 Pitt’s School of Dental Medicine have created what is believed to be the world’s only DNA bank to share data among colleagues.

 Neurology professor Andrew Schwartz developed a robotic arm that can be controlled through thought.

 The first heavier-than-air powered aircraft to make a sustained flight was created by Pitt astronomer Samuel Langley.